temporalio/documentation/docs/typescript/failures.md

 ### [CancelledFailure](https://typescript.temporal.io/api/classes/client.CancelledFailure)

-`CancelledFailure` is thrown in a Workflow when a cancellation scope or the entire Workflow has been cancelled or set as the cause for when a child Workflow or Activity has been cancelled.
+`CancelledFailure` is thrown in a Workflow when a cancellation scope or the entire Workflow has been cancelled or set as the cause for when a Child Workflow or Activity has been cancelled.

 In an Activity, it may be thrown if the Activity was requested to be cancelled.
 More on activity cancellation [here](/typescript/activities#activity-cancellation).